mangalam-research/wed/doc/help.rst

 Browser Requirements
 ====================

-Wed is primarily developed using a recent version of Chrome (version 59 now, earlier versions have also been used earlier).
+Wed is primarily developed using a recent version of Chrome.
 (But see a note about Chrome 34 below.)

 Here is the list of officially supported browsers, in order of decreasing priority.
 The higher a browser is in the list, the less likely you are to run